Tony Orlando and Dawn: Early history

 Tony Orlando was born Michael Anthony Orlando Cassavitis on April 3, 1944.
 Orlando recorded through the 1960s with only moderate chart success.
 He had three Top 40 hits, two in 1961 and another in 1969 as the lead singer for the studio group Wind.
 While recording through the 1960s, he also became a producer and a successful music executive with Columbia Records and April/Blackwood music.

 While working as a music executive, Orlando received "Candida", a song other producers and singers had turned down.
 Originally, Orlando could not lend his name to the song, as he was working for April-Blackwood and recording under his name would be a professional conflict of interest.
 After producer Hank Medress insisted Orlando dub his voice over the male vocals on the original track, Bell Records released the single as being performed by the band "Dawn" to protect Orlando's position.
 On the American Top 40 radio episode for the week ending October 3, 1970, host Casey Kasem stated that the lead singer of Dawn was Frankie Spinelli; obviously this alias was used to further obscure Tony Orlando's true identity as the lead singer on "Candida".
 A few weeks later on the American Top 40 episode for the week ending October 31, 1970, Casey Kasem stated that four guys make up Dawn: Frank, Ricky, Jim, and Dave.

 The background singers on the track were Cynthia Weil, Linda November, Jay Siegel, and Toni Wine, who co-wrote the song.
 Phil Margo played drums on the original session, and the arranger was Norman Bergen.
 After the single hit No. 3 on the Billboard Hot 100 (No.1 on the Cashbox Top 100), Orlando wanted to perform again.
 The ensemble recorded the 1970 album Candida, which included the namesake song and the No. 1 hit song "Knock Three Times".
-On the American Top 40 radio episode for the week ending January 23, 1971, Kasem identified Dawn as an eight-member group from Philadelphia, far from the truth about the musicians on the record.
+Kasem identified Dawn as an eight-member group from Philadelphia, on the American Top 40 radio episode for the week ending January 23, 1971, far from the truth about the musicians on the record, then repeated the Philadelphia misidentification on the episode for the week ending May 8, 1971.